 Divorce or dissolution can only be applied for one year after the ceremony.
 The marriage or civil partnership must have irretrievably broken down and this can be proved by a number of facts.
-In divorce proceedings these can be:
+In divorce proceedings these are:

 - Unreasonable behaviour